gc-da11yn/gc-da11yn.github.io/src/pages/en/find-out-how-to-make-accessible-digital-forms.md

 </ol>

 <p>Once the form template has been created in Word to be as accessible as possible, export it to PDF.
 Ensure that the options are selected to create Bookmarks from headings and to create tags in the PDF.</p>
 <p>You will then have to create the form fields in the PDF software.
 Please see this <a href="https://www.adobe.com/accessibility/products/acrobat/creating-accessible-forms.html" rel="external">guide from Adobe on creating accessible forms in Acrobat Pro DC</a>.
 You must explicitly indicate form field labels as “tooltips”.
-See also Foxit PhantomPDF <a href="https://www.foxitsoftware.com/support/tutorial/" rel="external">video tutorials</a> and <a href="https://www.foxitsoftware.com/support/usermanuals.php" rel="external">user manuals</a>.</p>
+See also Foxit PDF Editor <a href="https://www.foxitsoftware.com/support/tutorial/" rel="external">video tutorials</a> and <a href="https://www.foxitsoftware.com/support/usermanuals.php" rel="external">user manuals</a>.</p>

 <h2>E-signatures</h2>
 <p>Carefully consider the requirements for a signature.
 The Treasury Board of Canada Secretariat provides <a href="https://www.canada.ca/en/government/system/digital-government/online-security-privacy/government-canada-guidance-using-electronic-signatures.html" rel="external">guidance on using electronic signatures</a>.
 Often, asking the user to type their name on a line or insert a signature image is sufficient for a Word or PDF document.
 The identity verification is accomplished by sending the document as an email attachment.
 For an HTML form, asking the user to type their name and select a checkbox confirming their identity may also be sufficient.</p>